zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 #### 2. EMOTION PREDICTION USING TFIDF FEATURES

 - In this method feature extraction is done by the TFIDF Vectorizer.
 This step maps words to a corresponding vector of real numbers.
-The number of features extracted initially were 3218.
+The number of features extracted initially was 3218.
 - After this feature reduction using Principal Component Analysis (PCA) was done.
 PCA is a linear dimensionality reduction method.
-After this step the number of final features were reducced to 91, keeping the variance in data 95%.
+After this step the number of final features was reduced to 91, keeping the variance in data 95%.
 - INPUT - 91 features
 - OUTPUT - Emotion Label - 0/1 representing Negative/Positive respectively
-- Next we perform a Binary Classification using Random Forest.
+- Next, we perform a Binary Classification using Random Forest.
 Random Forest with different depths will be tried to avoid overfitting.

 <img width="682" alt="Screenshot 2021-12-22 at 4 46 25 PM" src="https://user-images.githubusercontent.com/1511050/147163531-88e04f84-c7f4-4fc9-9be3-2b65336e4309.png">